Engaging Offshore Workers: 5 Best Practices for International Compliance

 Fiction: Engaging offshore remote workers eliminates any need for work visas or other work authorization documents.

-Generally, documents commonly accepted and used for work authorization purposes include but are
+Generally, documents commonly accepted and used for work authorization purposes include but are not limited to:

-- A Permanent Resident Card (PRC) or Green Card.
+- A Permanent Resident Card (PRC) or Green Card

 - A machine-readable immigrant visa (MRIV)

-- An EAD (Employment Authorization Document).
+- An EAD (Employment Authorization Document)

 3. Determine Data Privacy Considerations & Obligations

-Fiction: Complying with legal requirements for data privacy is enough because laws and regulations supersede
+Fiction: Complying with legal requirements for data privacy is sufficient because laws and regulations supersede all contract terms and conditions.

 Contracts